cloudspannerecosystem/autoscaler/README.md

     [Scaler Cloud Function][autoscaler-scaler] is created to handle it. \
     Using the chosen [scaling method](scaler/README.md#scaling-methods), the
-    Scaler function compares the Spanner instance metrics against the recommended thresholds and determines if the instance should be scaled, and the number of nodes that it should be scaled to.
+    Scaler function compares the Spanner instance metrics against the recommended thresholds, plus or minus an [allowed margin](poller/README.md#margins) and determines if the instance should be scaled, and the number of nodes that it should be scaled to.

 7. The Scaler function retrieves the time when the instance was last scaled from the state data stored in [Cloud Firestore][cloud-firestore] and